apvanzanten/parspammer/README.md

 Long story short, I am working on a project where we have an ADC sampling at 20MHz, and I want a controllable (read capable of producing specific given data) stand-in for this ADC for testing purposes.
 There's probably a whole heap of devices capable of doing this better than an STM32F4 can, but I happened to have this STM32F4 Discovery board lying around, and it seemed fun to see if it could do it.

 ### Hardware
 STM32F4 Discovery board.
 For the purposes of this project that equates to: an STM32F407VG chip with an external crystal at 8MHz hooked up to the HSE clock input.
+This project will probably run reasonably well on other STM32F4 chips and boards, though probably some changes to the clock configuration will have to be made.

 ### Libraries used
 STM32F4 Standard Peripheral Library.
 Old stuff, I know.
 I should be using the Cube HAL.
 However, the last time I did something with this chip, the situation was different, and I wanted to be able to reuse some old code.